armoredmeat/filmsack-topsacked/readme.txt

+Usage:

+Download the ZIP and extract the folder.
+Run EXE file from the folder.

 There should be four files in the folder including this readme file.
 Really only the exe file is needed to get the app up and running.